visionspacetec/sle-provider/README.md

 # Terminate the container
 docker-compose down
 ```
-Which scripts are executed on startup can be configured in ./docker/frame_generation/docker-entrypoint.py
+Which scripts are executed on startup can be configured in *./docker/frame_generation/docker-entrypoint.py* of by changing the Docker entrypoint in *./docker-compose.yml*.

 If you have troubles restarting the Docker container try out the following to update all dependencies:
 ```bash